prof-rossetti/internet-technologies/notes/javascript/window.md

 ### Timeouts

-Invoke a [function](./functions.md) after waiting for a specified duration of time:
+We can invoke a [function](./functions.md) after waiting for a specified duration of time, using the window object's `setTimeout()` method:

 ```` js
 function doStuff() {